Mapam: History

-Mapam was established in January 1948 by the merger of the kibbutz-based Hashomer Hatzair Workers Party and the Ahdut HaAvoda Poale Zion Movement.
-The party's orientation was more Marxist and left-wing than that of the larger Mapai party, and it was closely associated with the Kibbutz Artzi movement.
-It also took over the Hashomer Hatzair-affiliated Al HaMishmar newspaper.
-From 1951 to 1979, the party also published Al-Mirsad (“Observation Post”), an Arabic-language newspaper similar in name to its Hebrew counterpart.
+Mapam was established in January 1948 by the merger of the kibbutz-based Hashomer Hatzair Workers Party, the non-kibbutz-based Socialist League, and the Ahdut HaAvoda Poale Zion Movement.
+The party's orientation was more Marxist and left-wing than that of the larger Mapai party, and it was closely associated with the Kibbutz Artzi Federation of the Hashomer Hatzair movement.
+It also continued a Hashomer Hatzair-affiliated publication as the Al HaMishmar newspaper.
+From 1951 to 1979, the party also published Al-Mirsad ("Observation Post"), an Arabic-language newspaper similar in name to its Hebrew counterpart.
+It also published the Yiddish-language Yisroel Shtimme Israel Shtime from 1956 to late in 1997.

 The new party was part of the 1948 provisional government with a policy toward Arabs that differed from that of Prime Minister David Ben-Gurion.
 Its executive committee promoted Jewish–Arab coexistence, opposed the expulsion of civilians and supported the Palestinian right of return after the Nakba.
-Aharon Cohen, head of the party’s Arab Affairs Department, authored the policy statement "Our Policy Towards Arabs During the War" in June 1948, emphasising these principles.
+Aharon Cohen, head of the party's Arab Affairs Department, authored the policy statement "Our Policy Towards Arabs During the War" in June 1948, emphasising these principles.
 The party opposed the destruction of Arab villages and cabinet member Aharon Zisling raised related concerns in government meetings.
 Ben-Gurion criticised Mapam's stance, citing the Battle of Mishmar HaEmek and saying: "They faced a cruel reality ... [and] saw that there was [only] one way and that was to expel the Arab villagers and burn the villages.
 And they did this, and they were the first to do this."

 Mapam initially opposed establishing settlements on depopulated Arab land, though this conflicted with the settlement activities of Kibbutz Artzi, which was ideologically aligned with the party.
 Of 12 new settlements created during May and June 1948, six were Mapam-related groups.
-In August 1948 proposals were put forward for the creation of 32 new settlements, 27 of which were beyond the proposed United Nations partition line.
+In August 1948, proposals were put forward for the creation of 32 new settlements, 27 of which were beyond the proposed United Nations partition line.
 A compromise policy was adopted, allowing new settlements on the condition that "surplus land" would remain for the possible return of displaced Arabs.
 Over time, the party shifted its stance the right of return, eventually supporting restrictions tied to the end of hostilities and to individuals deemed "peace-minded".
 With the explosion of opposition to the Government's proposal to the United Nations in July 1949 that 100,000 Palestinians might be allowed to return, the issue of return quietly dropped.